 Documents Required

-For both transfer and licensing:
+For both transfer and license:

 - Citizenship copies of both parties